The Blackstone Chair – Chapter Three

 He handed the boy his mask.
 “I have a feeling this is the beginning of a long and prosperous partnership.
 The silver will be where we agreed.”

-Ciaran hopped to the wall beside the privy, slid his fingers along the grooves in the stone until he found the false plate, which he snapped off to reveal the mouth of an inky passage no more two feet wide.
+Ciaran hopped to the wall beside the privy, slid his fingers along the grooves between stones until he found the false plate, which he snapped off to reveal the mouth of an inky passage no more than three feet wide.
 He bent down and peered into the dark.
-Somehow it felt like peering into the future.
+Somehow it felt like looking into the future.

-Ciaran looked over his shoulder and tapped his temple.
-“You don’t need luck when you’ve got wits,” he said, ducked inside and let the darkness swallow him whole.
+Ciaran tapped his temple.
+“You don’t need luck when you’ve got wits,” he said, then ducked inside and let the darkness swallow him.

-He crab-walked through the narrow cavity wall that wound down the tower into the castle’s gloomy depths.
-Hands pressed against pocked stone, he breathed damp air while musing over the weeks of hard work that were finally about to pay off.
-Contrary to its name, the Black Tower was actually five towers that sat above the white cliffs creeping along the realm’s northern shore.
-A crumbling pile of black stone full of twisting corridors, hollow caverns, tunnels that ran in circles, and stairs that climbed to sheer falls.
+He crab-walked through the cavity wall that wound down into the gloomy depths.
+Contrary to its name, the Black Tower was actually a castle of five towers that sat on the cliffs creeping along the realm’s northern shore.
+A crumbling pile of stone full of twisting corridors, hollow caverns, tunnels that ran in circles, and stairs that climbed to sheer falls.
 People were known to get lost and never seen again.
 Or climb the wrong stairs only to fall to their doom.
-It was said the Mad King, Alaric, delighted in hearing the wails of those he condemned to wander the endless dark places until they died of starvation or thirst.
+It was said the Mad King, Alaric, took twisted pleasure in the wails of those he condemned to wander the endless dark until they died.

-Through stone tunnels and murky caverns he went, down staircases cut into the very rock, marching over sand and stone, sloshing through puddles, hands brushing limestone and moss, followed all the way by the scent of mould and damp.
+He hooked the lamp to his belt, took a deep breath and began his long walk.
+Through stone tunnels and murky caverns, down stairs cut into rock walls, marching over sand and stone, sloshing through puddles, brushing limestone and moss, followed all the way by that cloying damp.
 At the end of the path a ladder fell down a cliff so deep he could not see bottom.
 For all he knew it reached into the depths of the world.

 “I suppose this is the part you make your heroic escape?”

-The Farseer had his hands neatly behind his back.
+The Farseer’s hands were pressed neatly behind his back.
 “Is that really how you’re playing this?”

 “I suppose I shouldn’t have thought I could get the better of you.”